Man and the Biosphere Programme: Biosphere reserves

-Biospheres and the IUCN classification
+IUCN classification

+The first biosphere reserves were designated in 1976 in several countries including the US, UK, Uruguay, Thailand, Iran and Poland.

 In 1996, the IUCN and MAB published a guideline for how to assess UNESCO biosphere reserves in the IUCN classification system.
-For that to work, the IUCN distinguish between the biosphere core, buffer, and transition zones, and also between each individual biosphere reserve.
-The most important feature for the assessment is the biosphere's management objective.
-Given that one of the main objectives of biospheres are scientific work, generally speaking, this would put biosphere core zones in the IUCN category I; either Ia (strict nature reserve) or Ib (wilderness area).
-Biosphere buffer zones would fall in category IV, V or VI and transition zones would be categorized as either V or VI if at all possible.
+The IUCN distinguishes between the biosphere core area, buffer zones, transition zones, and each individual biosphere reserve.
+Biosphere core zones were in IUCN category I; either Ia (strict nature reserve) or Ib (wilderness area).
+Biosphere buffer zones would fall into categories IV, V or VI, and transition zones would be categorized as either V or VI, if possible.
+In the 2020s, the zones are categorized as follows: core (category I-IV), buffer (category V-VI), transition (uncategorized).

-Working of the programme

-UNESCO’s intergovernmental structure provides MAB with a framework to help national governments support the planning and implementation of research and training programmes with technical assistance and scientific advice.
+Programme's structure

-Participating countries establish MAB National Committees that ensure maximum national participation in the international programme, defining and implementing each country’s activities.
-MAB currently operates through 158 National Committees established among the 195 Members States and nine Associate Members States of UNESCO.
+Participating countries establish MAB National Committees that define and implement each country's activities.
+MAB currently operates through 158 national committees established among the 195 member states and nine associate member states of UNESCO.

-The agenda of the MAB Programme is defined by its main governing body, the International Coordinating Council.
-The MAB Council consists of 34 member states elected by UNESCO’s General Conference.
-The council elects a chair and five vice-chairpersons from each of UNESCO’s geopolitical regions, one of which functions as a rapporteur.
+The agenda of the MAB programme is defined by its main governing body, the International Coordinating Council.
+The MAB Council consists of 34 member states elected by UNESCO's General Conference.
+The council elects a chair and five vice-chairs from each of UNESCO's geopolitical regions, one of which functions as a rapporteur.
 These constitute the MAB Bureau.

-The MAB Secretariat is based at UNESCO’s Division of Ecological and Earth Sciences, at UNESCO's headquarter in Paris, and works closely with the different field offices around the world to coordinate the work of the MAB Programme at national and regional levels.
-Its staff members draw on expertise in many and varied disciplines.
-MAB is funded through the regular budget of UNESCO and mobilizes funds in-trust granted by Member States, bilateral and multilateral sources, and extra-budgetary funds provided by countries, the private sector and private institutions.
-MAB-related activities are nationally financed.
-The programme can grant seed funding to assist countries in developing projects and/or to secure appropriate partnership contributions.
+The MAB Secretariat is based at UNESCO's Division of Ecological and Earth Sciences, at UNESCO's headquarters in Paris.
+It works with field offices at national and regional levels.
+MAB is funded by UNESCO and mobilizes funds in trust granted by Member States, bilateral and multilateral sources, and extra-budgetary funds provided by countries, the private sector and private institutions.

+World Congress of Biosphere Reserves

+The first World Congress of Biosphere Reserves was held in Minsk, Belarus in 1983; the congress created an 'Action Plan for Biosphere Reserves' which was adopted the following year.

+The second World Congress was held in Seville, Spain in March 1995.

+The third World Congress was held in Madrid, Spain from February 4–9, 2008.

-The latest World Congress of Biosphere Reserves took place in Lima, Peru, from 14 to 17 March 2016.
-This will be the 4th World Congress of Biosphere Reserves and it shall develop a new vision for the decade 2016–2025.
+The fourth World Congress of Biosphere Reserves took place in Lima, Peru, from March 14–17, 2016.

+The fifth World Congress is due to be held in Hangzhou, China from September 22–27 2025.

 Networks

-The World Network of Biosphere Reserves is supported by different regional, sub-regional or thematic networks.
-These are as follows:
+The World Network of Biosphere Reserves are as follows: